benjymous/annotations/sandman/sandman.11.md

 > [marginThumb] ![page 03](thumbnails/sandman.11/page04.jpg)

-- The layout is reminiscent of Winsor McKay's comic strip "Little Nemo in Slumberland", which is widely regarded as being of the highest quality.
+- The layout here is styled after Winsor McKay's comic strip "Little Nemo in Slumberland", which is widely regarded as being of the highest quality.
+In The Sandman Companion, Gaiman notes that he wished they'd been able to mimic the style even more closely, but someone at DC was worried about copyright infringement (even though Little Nemo was published in 1905.)

 - #### Panel 2